American student released after 486 days in Egyptian prison

 In March, as the coronavirus spread in Egypt and raised the specter of unchecked contagion in the country’s crowded prisons, Amashah and fellow inmates began a hunger strike to protest their unjust imprisonment, the Freedom Initiative said.

-Amashah suffers from asthma and an autoimmune disease, making him vulnerable to the virus, according to the initiative.
+Amashah suffers from asthma and an autoimmune disease, making him particularly vulnerable to the virus.
 His deteriorating health stoked fear in Washington that he could end up like Mustafa Kassem, an auto parts dealer from New York whose recent death after a hunger strike in the same prison sent a chill through Egyptian-U.S. relations.

 “No one wanted to take the risk of another Kassem,” said Mohamed Soltan, founder of the Freedom Initiative.